Man hit crossing Lincoln street in January dies weeks later - NewsBreak

 Man hit crossing Lincoln street in January dies weeks later

+LINCOLN, Neb.
+(AP) — An 83-year-old man who was hit by a car while crossing a Lincoln street nearly seven week ago...panhandlepost.com

-An 83-year-old man who was hit by a car while crossing a Lincoln street nearly seven-week ago has died from his injuries.
+LINCOLN, Neb.
+(AP) — An 83-year-old man who was hit by a car while crossing a Lincoln street nearly seven week ago...panhandlepost.com

-The Lincoln Journal Star reports that Russell Boardman, of Lincoln, died last week.

-Police say Boardman was in a marked crosswalk as he walked across South Street around 5:30 p.m. on Jan.
-8 when he was hit by a car.

 Comments / 0